 “Ummm,” she said softly.

-“Professor Dumbledore doesn’t seem to agree with your statement.”
+“Professor Dumbledore doesn’t seem to agree with your statement,” she responded calmly.

 He saw her face cloud over and added more softly, “I know I would not abandon you or our child.”

-A look of horror crossed his face as he pulled her to him.
+A look of horror crossed his face as he went to her and pulled her to him.
 “No, little one, no, never.
-I would never force you to give up our… no, Hermione, no. I may be a lot of bad things, but I would not harm our child.
+I would never force you to give up our…no, Hermione, no. I may be a lot of bad things, but I would not harm our child.

-“When order is restored to the wizarding world, we will make plans for our future and a family, if you want that.”
+“When order is restored to the wizarding world, we will make plans for our future and a family, if that is what you still want.”

 “Yes, I do want that, but now is not the time.”
-She leaned over and kissed him lightly on lips.
+She leaned up and kissed him lightly on lips.

 The spontaneity of her action pleased Severus.
 In his mind, it meant their relationship was moving away from their academic beginning.
 He was pleased that Hermione was feeling more at ease with him.